 DJI has established itself as a market leader in the sale and manufacture of drones.
 DJI's Mavic Pro Drone is one of the top drones in the compact drone market, and has a ton of features to match.
 The drone was originally released in October 2016, and an upgraded version, the DJI Mavic Pro Platinum was released in August 2017 and included a number of upgrades over the original.

 As the drone market is ever changing, we must look to the future of the Mavic series of drones.
 What will DJI include in the next generation Mavic Pro?
-Check out our article for the latest news and rumors, as well as our wish list of features for the next in this popular series.
+Read this RC Hobby Review article On The Mavic 2 for the latest news and rumors, as well as our wish list of features for the next in this popular series.

 DJI Mavic Pro 2

 DJI is very good at keeping their new drones under wraps until they are announced, and the DJI Mavic Pro 2 is no exception.
 Therefore, everything written in this article is pure speculation and subject to change.